ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The nack protocols work as follows
 * Sender has decided to use the long read or runting read protocol
-* The receiver receives the RTM packet(s)
+* The receiver receives the RTM packet(s) or RTW packet
    - One LONGREAD_RTM packet in case of long read protocol
    - Multiple RUNTREAD_RTM packets in case of runting read protocol
+   - One LONGREAD_RTW packet in case of emulated long-read write protocol
-* The receiver attempts to register a memory region for the RDMA operation but fails
+* The receiver attempts to register a memory region for the RDMA operation but fails, or P2P is unavailable for the RDMA operation
-* After all RTM packets have been processed, the receiver sends a READ_NACK packet to the sender
+* After all RTM/RTW packets have been processed, the receiver sends a READ_NACK packet to the sender
-* The sender then switches to the long CTS protocol and sends a LONGCTS_RTM packet
+* The sender then switches to the long CTS protocol and sends a LONGCTS_RTM/LONGCTS_RTW packet
 * The receiver sends a CTS packet and the data transfer continues as in the long CTS protocol

 The LONGCTS_RTM packet sent in the nack protocol does not contain any application data.